 Some substance abusers have tried to use antidepressants to reduce the crash from drug withdrawals.
 This is not what we are talking about when discussing Antidepressant Discontinuation Syndrome.

-How significant the Antidepressant Discontinuation Syndrome will be depends on a lot of factors.
+How significant the Antidepressant Discontinuation Syndrome will be, depends on a lot of factors.
 The higher the dosage you are on, the longer you have been taking the medication the more the risk of experiencing Antidepressant Discontinuation Syndrome.
 Most antidepressants can cause this condition.

 Antidepressant Discontinuation Syndrome is not the same thing as side effects.

-This syndrome is the result of changes in the dose that result in a sudden drop in the blood level.
+This syndrome is the result of changes in the dose which result in a sudden drop in the blood level.
 Side effects happen while taking the prescribed dose as prescribed.
 If you have any unpleasant or unexpected side effects call your doctor right away.

 The Antidepressant Discontinuation Syndrome take away?

 You should never suddenly stop taking a prescribed medication.
 If you want to get off your meds or reduce your dose talk with your doctor first.
 Some medication needs to be tapered off slowly over time.
-Further worry is that suddenly stopping a medication that has been working for you may result in it not working later if you need to restart your meds.
+A further worry is that suddenly stopping a medication that has been working for you may result in it not working later if you need to restart your meds.

 P.S. were you looking for a number for Antidepressant Discontinuation Syndrome?